ITI9200 - Introduction to Category Theory

 What

-An introductory course on category theory and its applications; runs during the second semester (January to May) of each academic year.
+An introductory course on category theory and its applications; runs at Tallinn University of Technology during the second semester (January to May) of each academic year.

 When / Where